prod3v3loper/generator-webpack-preact/README.md

 templates$ cd /Users/username/projects/
 ```

-Start the scaffolding from our scaffold templates folder with the template `Scaffer`
+Start the scaffolding from our scaffold templates folder with the template `generator-webpack-preact`
 ```
 projects$ webpack init /Users/username/scaffold/templates/generator-webpack-preact
 ```